Clifford spaces of empty intersections of quadrics: Introduction

 \subsection{Clifford spaces}

 In this paper we discuss the extreme cases of intersections of quadrics satisfying~\eqref{eq:dbpw-cl}, namely those, where~$k \ge n$, so that~$X_U = \varnothing$.
-The corresponding category~$\Db(\P(U), \cB_0(V))$, in a sense, describes the geometry of the empty intersection of quadrics, We think of~$\Db(\P(U), \cB_0(V))$ as the derived category of a (slightly) noncommutative variety, which we call {\sf a Clifford space}.
+The corresponding category~$\Db(\P(U), \cB_0(V))$, in a sense, describes the geometry of the empty intersection of quadrics,